Boyd County Middle School is located in the isolated and rural town of Cannonsburg, Kentucky.

 When children don’t eat enough, it can shorten their attention span, lower their IQ and keep them from performing well in school.

-Like many of Kentucky’s Eastern Coal Field communities, Cannonsburg has significantly suffered from the decline of the coal mining industry.
+Like many of Kentucky’s Eastern Coal Field communities, Cannonsburg has suffered significantly from the decline of the coal mining industry.
 At the height of the coal operations, Boyd County was an essential and active port city for the transport of coal along the Ohio River.

 Today, many of its residents live in dismal poverty.
 Illiteracy and high dropout rates are significant problems in the area.